aloima/tellydb/README.md

 * Start the server using `telly`
 * Start using some commands

-To list the commands, look at [src/commands](./src/commands/), to get information about cli commands, use `telly help`.
+To list the commands, look at [src/commands](./src/commands/).
+To get information about cli commands, use `telly help`.

 ## License
 Licensed under [BSD-3 Clause Clear License](./LICENSE).